ibm-cloud-docs/containers/cluster-plan-network-classic.md

 ### Worker communication to other services or networks with a gateway appliance
 {: #limited-public-gw-services}

-To securely connect your worker nodes and apps to an on-premises network or services outside of {{site.data.keyword.cloud_notm}}, set up an IPSec VPN endpoint on your gateway appliance and the strongSwan IPSec VPN service in your cluster to use the gateway VPN endpoint.
-If you don't want to use strongSwan, you can set up VPN connectivity directly with VRA.
+To securely connect your worker nodes and apps to an on-premises network or services outside of {{site.data.keyword.cloud_notm}}, see [setting up private network connectivity](/docs/containers?topic=containers-vpn)

 Your worker nodes can securely communicate with other {{site.data.keyword.cloud_notm}} services and public services outside of {{site.data.keyword.cloud_notm}} through your gateway appliance.
 You can configure your firewall allow access to the public and private IP addresses of only the services that you want to use